 He was criticized for that, too, but went on to win.

 Soon after his immigration report, Pawlenty rolled out a plan to go after illegals.
-He proposed to deputize state agents to enforce federal immigration laws, criminalize possession of fake IDs, and ban local ordinances that keep police from asking about immigration status.
+He proposed to deputize state agents to enforce federal immigration laws, criminalize possession of fake IDs, and ban local ordinances that keep police from asking about immigration status."You'd have to be really living under a rock not to see this as a real issue," he said, pointing to photographs of methamphetamine, marijuana, machine guns, and cash seized from illegal immigrants.

 Although 95 percent of Minnesotans were born in the United States, the number of foreign-born residents is growing faster here than almost anywhere else in the country, said Katherine Fennelly, a professor who studies immigration at the University of Minnesota.
 Pawlenty's figure for those living illegally in the state came from estimates by the Urban Institute and Pew Hispanic Institute.